ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

   representation-data := Content-Encoding( Content-Type( bits ) )
 ~~~

-and is thus independent of Transfer-Coding and other transformation applied from Intermediaries
+and is thus independent from Transfer-Encoding and other transformation applied from Intermediaries
 or tied to Range Requests.

 Note that [Content-Encoding](https://tools.ietf.org/html/rfc7231#section-3.1.2.2) can be an ordered list.